Explainable Deep Learning: A Field Guide for the Uninitiated: Conclusions

-\acks{We would like to acknowledge support for this project from the Ohio Federal Research Network, the Multidisciplinary Research Program of the Department of Defense (MURI N00014-00-1-0637), and the organizers and participants of the Schloss Dagstuhl $-$ Leibniz Center for Informatics Seminar 17192 on Human-Like Neural-Symbolic Computing for providing the environment to develop the ideas in this paper.
+\acks{We acknowledge project support from the Ohio Federal Research Network, the Multidisciplinary Research Program of the Department of Defense (MURI N00014-00-1-0637), and the organizers and participants of the Schloss Dagstuhl $-$ Leibniz Center for Informatics Seminar 17192 on Human-Like Neural-Symbolic Computing for providing the environment to develop the ideas in this paper.
 Parts of this work was completed under a Fulbright-NSF Fellowship for Cyber Security and Critical Infrastructure.
-We would also like to thank Erdi \c{C}all{\i} for the helpful discussions and general support. }
+We would also like to thank Erdi \c{C}all{\i} and Pim Haselager for the helpful discussions and general support. }

 0.2in